funilrys/PyFunceble/docs/index.rst

 But 3 years later, PyFunceble is now capable of a lot including:

 - The testing of domains, IPs, and URLs.
-- The checking of the syntax or reputation of a domain, IPs, and URLs.
+- The checking of the syntax or reputation of a domain, IP, and URL.
-- The decoding of AdBlock filters, RPZ records, or plain files before a test from the CLI.
+- The decoding of AdBlock filters, RPZ records, hosts or plain files before a test from the CLI.

 PyFunceble evolved and will probably continue to evolve with the time and the people using it.